dabrahams/Contracts/Contracts.md

 I want to be clear, though, when I talk about correctness, I don't mean some kind of elaborate formal proof.
-I mean achieving correctness through the sort of everyday thinking that we do every day while
+I mean achieving correctness through the sort of everyday thinking that we do while
 programming:

     var names = [ "Sean", "Laura", "Dave", "Crusty" ]